Like us on Facebook

 Follow us on Instagram

-The Dark History of Van Halen’s ‘Jump’
+The Dark History of Van Halen’s “Jump”

-Photo Credit: Kevin Winter / Getty Images
+Photo Credit: Paul Natkin / Getty Images

-Photo Credit: Kevin Winter / Getty Images
+Photo Credit: Paul Natkin / Getty Images

-While 1984 only reached number two on the Billboard charts (it was difficult for any artist to compete against the unstoppable Thriller), “Jump” easily hit number one as a single due in no small part to the accompanying video’s heavy rotation on MTV.
-Read on for some facts about Van Halen’s iconic song.
+While 1984 only reached number two on the Billboard charts (it was difficult for any artist to compete against the unstoppable force that was Thriller), “Jump” did hit number one as a single, due in no small part to the accompanying music video’s heavy rotation on MTV.

 Synthesizers in a rock band?

-Portrait of the band Van Halen
+Portrait of Van Halen

-While many of their hard-rocking fans may have felt the keyboard-laden 1984 was a departure from their earlier guitar-heavy releases, for the Van Halens it was really more of a return to form, instrumentally.
-In fact, they had been using keyboards for years – just listen to “Sunday Afternoon in the Park” and “And the Cradle Will Rock … “.
-Eddie’s guitar playing on these earlier songs was so sonically dynamic at the time that most people assumed the keyboard parts were made with some new technique done with strings and tremolos on the guitar.
+While many of their hard-rocking fans may have felt the keyboard-laden 1984 was a departure from their earlier guitar-heavy releases, for the Van Halens, it was really more of a return to form, instrumentally.
+In fact, they had been using keyboards for years – just listen to “Sunday Afternoon in the Park” and “And the Cradle Will Rock…“.

-Van Hall & Oates
+Van Hall and Oates

 What does it all mean?